 Section 16(a) of the Exchange Act requires our directors, certain officers and any beneficial owners of more than 10% of our common stock to file reports relating to their ownership and changes in ownership of our common stock with the SEC and NYSE by certain deadlines.
-Based on a review of Section 16 filings with respect to our company, Mr. Goei filed one Form 4 reporting one transaction after the applicable reporting deadline in 2023.
+Based on a review of Section 16 filings and discussions with one of our directors, Mr. Stewart, we expect that he will be filing a Form 4 reporting one or more transactions after the applicable reporting deadlines.